The Real Cory Booker Likes to Quote a Violent, Anti-Semitic Racist

 “Native Americans were referred to as savages, women weren’t referred to at all, African Americans were referred to as fractions of human beings.
 As one civil-rights activist used to say ‘constitutu, constitu, I can only say three-fifths of the word,’” Booker blathered.

-Booker was quoting one of Stokey Carmichael’s most famous quotes.
+Booker was quoting one of Stokely Carmichael’s most famous quotes.
 There is no doubt he means to quote Carmichael.

 This is a speech Booker has given more than once.
 According to Daniel Greenfield, Booker appeared to have also quoted Carmichael in June of last year and again in July of this year.